Birth options clinic

 A Caesarean section is a major operation and should not be performed unless there is a medical reason or it is necessary to protect the health of you or your baby.
 There are serious implications for you and your unborn child at the time of the surgery and also for your future health and pregnancies.

 We understand that some women have a fear of childbirth or have other reasons for wanting to have a Caesarean section.
-If this happens you will be seen in the birth options clinic by a senior medical specialist for a consultation to discuss the reasons for your request and to explore your options.
+Please notify your named midwife if this is your mode of preference and a birth options appointment will be made.
+Birth options clinics are facilitated by a senior medical specialist for a consultation to discuss the reasons for your request and to explore your options.